 However, if you still hanker for getting your daily dose of vitamin D when you run, then if you can find the time during your working day, what about looking at getting out for a run at lunchtime?

-Planning a run at work can be tricky but if shower facilities are available it can be a great way of breaking up your day and you will certainly feel good about your decision as you get back through your afternoon to-do list.
+Planning a run around work can be tricky but it can be a great way of breaking up your day and you will certainly feel good about your decision as you get back through your afternoon to-do list.